Thursday-Friday, May 25-26 The TimesCenter 242 West 41st Street

 Distill the key learnings of the day with an INMA tradition: identifying commonalities, spotting outliers, and prioritising what to take home in this end-of-day wrap-up.

-Celebrate a packed day at World Congress (a packed week for some!) at this cocktail reception featuring a wine tasting of outstanding American selections, punctuated with equally sumptuous cheeses.
+Celebrate a packed day at World Congress (a packed week for some!) at this wine and cheese reception.
 Then enjoy an evening of business dinners, Broadway shows, and even early-evening shopping.

 By the final day of World Congress, you know the routine.
 Today is your last opportunity to meet face-to-face with colleagues and solution providers.
 Schedule meetings in our Networking Lounge, and make the most of being in-person.
 Only a pandemic could remind us how precious those minutes are.